 Prepare in Advance

 Always be prepared.
-Before you go into the woods for your outdoor adventure, make sure that you bring all of the essentials.
+Before you go into the woods for your outdoor adventure, make sure that you bring all of the essentials in addition to the fun things like your marshmallow roasting sticks.
 Having adequate food, water, footwear, a first aid kit, and N95 masks are just a few of the main items you should have on hand when exploring the wilderness.

 Get to Low Ground